EPCCed/Intro-to-HPC/content/Part2_Parallel_Computers/Comparing_the_two_approaches.md

-# Comparing the two appraoches
+# Comparing the two appraoches - Consider the image sharpening exercise for the end of this section?

 ## Looking inside your laptop